Committed to Saving Lives

-Avidhrt is committed to improving the health and safety of our emergency response professionals
+Through our National Science Foundation grant, Avidhrt is focused on research to improve the health and safety of our emergency response professionals – particularly our brave firefighters

 And that on-duty firefighters are twice as likely to suffer CVD-related fatalities compared to all CVD-associated deaths in the United States

 What's at Risk

 At Avidhrt we think many of these deaths may be preventable.